 I write novels.
 I mean, I do other things too – but the books are probably the reason you’re reading this.
 So here goes.

-To date, I’ve had fourteen full-length projects published, with another half-dozen in the queue.
-My most recent book is Fiddlehead.
+To date, I’ve had fifteen full-length projects published, with another half-dozen in the queue.
+My most recent book is Maplecroft.
 My best-known book is probably Boneshaker (2009) – which was nominated for a Nebula Award and a Hugo Award.
 Boneshaker also won the PNBA Award, as well as the Locus Award for Best Science Fiction Novel, so yes, my resume is starting to look a little lop-sided.
 (Not that I’m complaining.)

 You can find a mostly proper bibliography over here.